jcmoraisjr/haproxy-ingress/docs/content/en/docs/getting-started/_index.md

   How to install HAProxy Ingress and expose the first service.
 ---

+The following sections walk through steps to have HAProxy Ingress working, watching ingress resources and exposing services.

 ## Prerequisites

 HAProxy Ingress needs a running Kubernetes cluster.
 Controller version v0.11 needs Kubernetes 1.14, while version v0.10 and older work on clusters as old as 1.6.
 HAProxy Ingress also works fine on local k8s deployments like [minikube](https://minikube.sigs.k8s.io) or [kind](https://kind.sigs.k8s.io).